- What you’ll learn

 What is an Excel desk booking tool?

-Step 4: Use color coding for clarity
+Step 4: Use the Booking Requests sheet for approvals

 Step 5: Share the hot desk booking Excel template with your team